 Kit and equipment for your season

-There will be days on the mountain when you'll be happy to have invested in a decent jacket and trousers!
+There will be days on the mountain when you'll be happy to have invested in a decent jacket and salopettes.
+Prepare for temperatures dipping below zero, high winds and inhospitable conditions.

 Packing tip: Wearing your jacket on the plane will save valuable space in your suitcase for other items.

-There's nothing fun about learning to snowboard with a wet bum, so make sure you've got a good pair of waterproof snow trousers.
-In fact, whether you're skiing or snowboarding, novice or expert, this is one piece of absolutely essential kit!
+There's nothing fun about learning to ski or snowboard with a wet bum, so make sure you've got a good pair of waterproof salopettes.
+Whether you're skiing or snowboarding, novice or expert, this is one piece of absolutely essential kit!

 Packing tip: Pack a combination of long and short sleeve thermals and tops, this will give you the option of mixing and matching depending on the weather.

 A good set of snow goggles offer improved definition and provide vital protection for your eyes and face in harsh weather.
-Goggles are great if you're wearing a helmet as they generally fit snug together (though do try before you buy).
+Goggles are great if you're wearing a helmet as they generally fit together, sealing out the wind and snow (though do try before you buy).
 There are many different sizes and shapes, and many different types of lenses.

 For more information on picking the right goggles visit our guide: Choosing the right goggles